 The areas that can sustain the most damage from hard water are also often the most difficult to see.
 Minerals in hard water collect inside the plumbing and the hot water heater.
 Without a place to go, they accumulate into sediment.
 This increases the likelihood that minerals will continue to collect.
 Over time, it can corrode a pipe or shorten the lifespan of a hot water heater.

 Homeowners do not have too many choices for addressing hard water in their plumbing, if the area has hard water.
 Pipes made of PVC or newer pipes made of copper are less likely to have this problem.
-Older steel pipes can break down or even become completely clogged.
+Older steel pipes (that you may find if you buy a historic home) can break down or even become completely clogged.
 Setting up a whole-house water softening system may resolve the problem.
 However, there are reasons that homeowners may not want to do this.
 Replacing old plumbing may be the most practical and effective long-term solution.

 There are two kinds of issues that hard water can pose to dishwashers and clothes washers.
 The first is harm to the appliance, which can make it work less efficiently or break down more frequently.
 The second is ineffective cleaning of clothes and dishes.
 Homeowners should consider multiple approaches to solving these types of concerns.

 People can start by attempting to reduce or prevent the buildup of hard water deposits in the machine.
 Each appliance has a hot water supply line and a drain.
 These can accumulate minerals as well as the inside of the equipment.
 Periodically, residents may want to run a cycle using vinegar to clear out minor instances of deposits.
 If the accumulation is much larger or thicker, scheduling a professional cleaning service with experience working with these appliances may be necessary.